Skip to Content

 Being such a successful brand, Manam has branches everywhere.
 Pictured below is the Robinson’s Magnolia branch but you should be able to find one in every major shopping mall in Manila.

-Aside from Manam, other popular Moment Group restaurants include 8 Cuts Burgers, Ooma, and Mecha Uma.
+Aside from Manam, other popular Moment Group restaurants include 8 Cuts Burgers and Ooma.
 They have a speakeasy as well called Bank Bar.
 You really can’t go wrong with anything put out by the Moment Group.

 Manam restaurant